Hirugami is a first-generation transnational Mexican Japanese immigrant, formerly undocumented.

 - Necropolitics in Mexican aesthetics.

-- Institutional accountability, and community.
+- Institutional accountability and community-driven practices.

 - Aztlán: A Journal of Chicano Studies – Vol.45 No.1 Spring 2020